henrikau/net_chan/README.md

 ```

 There's no need to run phc2sys as we will read the timestamp directly
-from the network interface, but if you choose to run phc2sys, it will
+from the network interface.
-not harm anything.

 ptp4l can either be installed via your favorite package manager or
-cloned and built locally
+cloned and built locally.
 ```bash
 git clone git://git.code.sf.net/p/linuxptp/code linuxptp cd linuxptp/